HDFGroup/hsds/README.md

 License
 -------

-This code is covered under an APACHE 2.0 license.
+HSDS is licensed under an APACHE 2.0 license.
 See LICENSE in this directory.

 Integration with JupyterHub
 ---------------------------